Miltonly/Streets/Sim Place

 Getting around

 Sim Place sits in the Beaty neighbourhood, a position that makes the 401 the primary commute handle.
 The on-ramp at Regional Road 25 is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-For downtown Toronto, the Milton GO station is a 16-minute drive; the total trip runs around 64 minutes.
+For those heading downtown, the Milton GO station is a 16-minute drive; the total Toronto commute runs around 64 minutes.
 The street itself is a quiet cul-de-sac, so the road network handles the load without through-traffic noise.
-Oakville and Burlington are also within a 20-to-24-minute drive, making this a practical base for west-end commuters.
+Oakville and Burlington are each roughly 20 to 24 minutes by car, making this a practical base for west-end commuters.

 Schools and catchment

-Public elementary catchment draws to Irma Coulson PS, a one-minute drive from Sim Place, making it one of the most walkable school connections in the area.
-Robert Baldwin PS and Sam Sherratt PS are each five minutes away, offering additional public options.
-Catholic elementary students attend Our Lady of Fatima Catholic ES, six minutes by car, while secondary Catholic students draw to St. Francis Xavier Catholic SS, also six minutes.
-The proximity to multiple elementary schools within a five-minute radius gives families flexibility depending on program fit.
+Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it the closest option for families on Sim Place.
+Robert Baldwin and Sam Sherratt are each five minutes away, offering additional public choices.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary, a six-minute drive; secondary Catholic catchment falls to St. Francis Xavier Catholic Secondary, also six minutes.
+The public secondary catchment is not specified in the immediate area, but the proximity to multiple elementary schools gives families flexibility.

 Who this street suits